Skip to main content

 Recommendations for Executive Action

 As of May 2025, FMC has not taken action to address this recommendation.
 FMC officials told GAO that The CADRS program office is continuously monitoring complaint activity, including activity by type, and will modify the CADRS complaint form to improve customer accessibility, as necessary.
 However, FMC has not provided information on any efforts to review the CADRS cargo complaint form to ensure it is collecting specific information on shippers' challenges, as GAO recommended.
 Instead, FMC provided information on CADRS efforts to review and revise a different CADRS complaint form for cruise-related disputes.
 This review was completed in August 2023, prior to GAO's work on this report.
 In this instance, FMC removed extraneous information on the cruise complaint form and provided GAO with information on the process it used to review this form.
 FMC's review of the cruise complaint form demonstrates that FMC has a process that it could use to review the CADRS cargo complaint form to address GAO's recommendation.
-To address this recommendation, FMC will need to demonstrate that it has reviewed this form to ensure all information in relevant and accurate and that it is collecting the necessary information to respond to shippers' challenges.
+To address this recommendation, FMC will need to demonstrate that it has reviewed this form to ensure that it is collecting the necessary information to respond to shippers' challenges.
 GAO will continue to monitor FMC's progress in addressing this recommendation.

 As of May 2025, FMC has not addressed this recommendation.
 FMC provided additional information to GAO on the procedures FMC uses to direct requests for assistance from the public to the appropriate office within FMC, such as to CADRS or the BEIC.
 While these procedures help ensure that the appropriate office receives the requests, they do not demonstrate that FMC has updated CADRS and BEIC procedures with actions staff can take to respond to requests, such as analyzing complaint data, and establishing requirements for future reviews and updates, as GAO recommended.
 To address this recommendation, FMC will need to demonstrate that it has reviewed and updated, as necessary, the CADRS and BEIC procedures, and establish a process to regularly review these procedures moving forward to ensure they remain current.
 GAO will continue to monitor FMC's progress in addressing this recommendation.